Kernels for (connected) Dominating Set on graphs with Excluded Topological subgraphs: A New Algorithm for Protrusion Replacement

+We first give an intuition for the next definition.
+We are considering monotone functions and thus for every graph $G$ there is an integer $k$ where the answer flips.
+However, for our purpose we need a corresponding notion for boundaried graphs.
+If we think of the representatives as some ``small perturbation'' , then it is the max threshold over all small perturbations (``adding a representative = small perturbation'').
+This leads to the following definition.

-\begin{define} Let $\Pi$ be a monotone parameterized graph problem that is FII.
-Let ${\cal S}_t$ to be a set containing exactly one progressive representative of each equivalence class of $\equiv_{\Pi,t}\!.$ For a $t$-boundaried graph $G$ by $\kappa(G)$ we denote
+\begin{definition} Let $\Pi$ be a monotone parameterized graph problem that has FII.
+Let ${\cal S}_t$ be a set containing exactly one progressive representative of each equivalence class of $\equiv_{\Pi}$ that is a subset of ${\cal F}_{I}$, where $I=\{1,\ldots,t\}$.
+For a $t$-boundaried graph $G$, we define